oqullcan/BERR/README.md

 ## 📌 Project Status: Architectural Design & Public Specification

-Welcome to **BERR**, the public home for the design, specification, and eventual implementation of the Beryllium cryptographic framework.
+Welcome to **BERR**, the public home for the design, specification, and eventual implementation of the Berrmili cryptographic framework.

 **Note:** Source code has not yet been published.
 We believe that robust cryptographic systems are born from transparent, auditable, and formally reasoned design.
 This repository serves as a public forum for specification drafts, architectural models, and community feedback before any code is committed.